Delphine Cascarino

-Delphine Cascarino (born 5 February 1997) is a French professional footballer who plays as a winger or forward for San Diego Wave FC of the National Women's Soccer League (NWSL) and the France national team.
+Delphine Cascarino (born 5 February 1997) is a French professional footballer who plays as a winger or forward for Women's Super League club London City Lionesses and the France national team.
+She has previously played for Première Ligue club Lyon and San Diego Wave FC of the National Women's Soccer League.

 Club career

 Lyon

 Cascarino started playing football for her local youth teams of A.S.
 St. Priest and A.S.
 A.S.
 Manissieux St Priest before joining Lyon in 2009.
 She made her senior debut for Lyon in the Division 1 Féminine in the 2014–15 season.
 She was rewarded with her first professional contract in 2015.
 In January 2017, her season was ended early due to a knee injury.
 By 2018, she had won three UEFA Women's Champions League and three Division 1 titles with Olympic Lyonnais.
 On 7 May 2021, Cascarino extended her contract with Lyon through the club's 2023–24 season.

 On 25 May 2023, Lyon announced that Cascarino would be sidelined for several months after rupturing an anterior cruciate ligament.
 She made her return to the field in January 2024 and later scored three goals across two UWCL quarterfinal matches as Lyon progressed to the final.